 AbbVie

-AbbVie’s mission is to discover and deliver innovative medicines that solve serious health issues today and address the medical challenges of tomorrow.
-We strive to have a remarkable impact on people’s lives across several key therapeutic areas: immunology, oncology, neuroscience, eye care, virology, women’s health and gastroenterology, in addition to products and services across its Allergan Aesthetics portfolio.
+AbbVie’s mission is to discover and deliver innovative medicines and solutions that solve serious health issues today and address the medical challenges of tomorrow.
+We strive to have a remarkable impact on people’s lives across several key therapeutic areas –immunology, oncology, neuroscience, and eye care – and products and services in our Allergan Aesthetics portfolio.
 For more information about AbbVie, please visit us at www.abbvie.com.
-Follow @abbvie on Twitter, Facebook, Instagram, and YouTube.
+Follow @abbvie on X, Facebook, Instagram, YouTube, LinkedIn and Tik Tok.

 • 2025 BPTW Badge - RBG.png